Call for research proposals

 We invite research proposals which contribute to the Margaret Anstee Centre – Global Partnership Programme on Development (MAC-GPPD) project.
 This is funded by the Department for International Development, under the India-UK Global Partnership Programme on Development (GPPD).
 The GPPD is intended to improve development coordination between India and the UK, leading to more positive outcomes in other developing countries and on global issues.
 Other GPPD partners are the Research and Information Systems for Developing Countries (RIS), the Observer Research Foundation (ORF), and the World Bank (India), all based in Delhi, India.
 The GPPD project will run until June 2022.

-The MAC-GPPD component is based at the Margaret Anstee Centre for Global Studies, Newnham College, Cambridge.
+The MAC-GPPD project, the research component of the India UK Development Partnership Forum (IUKDPF), is hosted by the Margaret Anstee Centre for Global Studies, Newnham College, Cambridge.
 The project director is Dr Emma Mawdsley.
 The project includes a partnership with the Smith School of Enterprise and the Environment, University of Oxford, under the direction of Dr Radhika Khosla.

 The MAC-GPPD project is primarily oriented towards academic contributions to the overall GPPD aims.
 Areas of interest include, but are not limited to:

 - Specific bilateral and trilateral Indian development partnerships in the South Asian region, African countries, and elsewhere.

 - India’s role in multilateral development partnerships e.g. the Asia Africa Growth Corridor, IBSA Fund, SAARC funds.